A Combinatorial classification of postcritically fixed Newton maps: The Newton Graph of a Newton Map

 \section{The Newton Graph of a Newton Map}

 In this section, we define abstract Newton graphs and use Theorem \ref{Thm_PreimagesConnected} to show that every postcritically fixed Newton map $f$ generates a unique abstract Newton graph in a natural way.
-We make some references to Thurston theory, which is discussed in more detail in Section \ref{Sec_Thurston}.
+From now on, we only work with postcritically fixed Newton maps; these are attracting-critically-finite by definition.

+In this section, we construct finite graphs and, from these, postcritically finite branched covers that model the dynamics of postcritically fixed Newton maps.
+In Section~\ref{Sec_Thurston} we will then show, using Thurston theory, that these branched covers are actually realized as Newton maps of polynomials.
+The basic concepts of Thurston theory are reviewed in Section~\ref{Sec_Thurston}.
+In preparation for that section, we will use the concept of \emph{Thurston equivalence} several times here; a formal definition is given in Definition~\ref{Def:ThurstonEquivalence}.